Prof-Rosario-UCLA/team19/README.md

 npm run build
 ```

-This will:
-1. Build the client (Svelte + Tailwind)
-2. Build the server (Express)
-3. Copy the client build to the server's public directory

 Note that a new production version is continually built automatically to GKE from the latest changes on main.

 ## Contributing